markdaws/gohome/README.md

 The web UI is developed using the React framework: https://facebook.github.io/react/ In order to develop the web UI:
  1. Setup the goHome Server, following the above instructions
  2. Install node.js: https://nodejs.org
- 3. Change to the root gohome directory
+ 3. Change to the gohome/www directory
  4. Run:

  ```bash